 Please do get in touch with us if you’d like to know more about the individual training courses we can offer directly or on behalf of other organisations such as schools and residential settings; local authorities; social work, healthcare and community support teams; adult care homes; autism charities and support groups.

-The PDA Society is led and run by a small team, all of whom have a direct connection with PDA and most of whom are volunteers.
-We provide information, support and training about PDA for individuals, families and professionals and work to raise awareness, increase acceptance and empower people to take action in relation to PDA.
+The PDA Society is led and run by a small team, all of whom have a direct connection with PDA and many of whom are volunteers.
+We provide information, support and training about PDA for individuals, families and professionals.
+We aim to increase acceptance and understanding of the PDA profile within the concept of ‘dimensionality’ in autism, and to improve outcomes for individuals and families by focusing everyone involved on ‘what helps’.
 The PDA panda is our ambassador because, just like giant pandas, PDA individuals need specific support in order to thrive.